DREDGE-Mods/DredgeModManager/README.md

 To regenerate the icon replace `app-icon.png` and run `npm run tauri icon`.

+To create a new update, make a PR from dev into main.
+The commit message will be used as the changelog.

 ## Thanks

 To [bdlm-dev](https://github.com/bdlm-dev) for redoing the front-end.